 The Baldy Center is pleased to be celebrating its 40th Anniversary this year.
-To help commemorate this anniversary, The Baldy Center is working with Luke Hammill, a Buffalo-based journalist and writer (and UB alumnus) to chronicle the Center’s history, from its foundation as a socio-legal research institute in 1978 to its development into a wide-ranging facilitator of multidisciplinary research, writing and events at UB and beyond.
+To help commemorate this anniversary, The Baldy Center commissioned Luke Hammill, a Buffalo-based journalist and writer (and UB alumnus) to chronicle the Center’s history, from its foundation as a socio-legal research institute in 1978 to its development into a wide-ranging facilitator of multidisciplinary research, writing and events at UB and beyond.

-We will be launching this book in Fall 2018 in tandem with the Law School's annual Mitchell Lecture, which will be keynoted by Professor John Braithwaite of The Australian National University.
-The Mitchell Lecture will be held November 9, in conjunction with The Baldy Center 40th Anniversary Conference, November 9 and 10, on critical contributions and challenges of law and society research.
+We launched this book in Fall 2018 in tandem with the Law School's annual Mitchell Lecture, presented by Professor John Braithwaite of The Australian National University, on November 9.
+The talk was complemented November 10, by a day-long Baldy conference, "Tempering Power".

 The Baldy Center for Law & Social Policy might not exist if the University at Buffalo School of Law hadn’t made the audacious decision at the dawn of the 1970s to hire as its dean a man who was not a lawyer.